sydspost/Garmin-Connect-Workout-and-Schedule-creator/README.md

 **Language**
 The Workouts creator uses the following "language" to define a workout 0-9  defines distance or time, f.e.
-100m or 15:30 minutes m    indicator that de numbers before the "m" is a distance, f.e.
-100m :    indicator that de 2 numbers before and after the ":" are a time-definition, f.e.
+100m or 15:30 minutes c    indicator hat the numbers before the "c" are calories, f.e.
+100c means burn 100 calories with this workoutstep m    indicator that the numbers before the "m" is a distance, f.e.
+100m r    indicator that the number before the "r" is the number of itterations of a workoutstep, f.e.
+10r means 10 push-ups :    indicator that the 2 numbers before and after the ":" are a time-definition, f.e.
 15:30 Z    zone, f.e.
 Z0 for Zone zero
   *    indicator that the number after the "*" indicates the number of iterations of the repeat group !    indicator that the digits after the "!" indicate the Stroketype or Steptype, f.e. !SS is stroketype "Schoolslag" (dutch for breaststroke) or !WUP for steptype 'Warming up'
   @    indicator that the digits after the "@" indicate a Zone, RPM or BPM, f.e.
-100bpm or 80rpm (    start of a repeat group, f.e.
+100bpm or 80rpm &    indicator that the digits after "&" indicate an excercise, f.e. push-up (    start of a repeat group, f.e.
 (100m!SS + 00:20!RUST) * 2 (RUST is dutch for Rest)
   )    end of a repeat group
   +    next workoutstep